 Acting Competently to Preserve Confidentiality

 When transmitting a communication that includes information acquired during the representation of a client, the lawyer must take reasonable precautions to prevent the information from coming into the hands of unintended recipients.
 This duty, however, does not require that the lawyer use special security measures if the method of communication affords a reasonable expectation of privacy.
 Special circumstances, however, may warrant special precautions.
 Factors to be considered in determining the reasonableness of the client's expectation of confidentiality include the sensitivity of the information and the extent to which the privacy of the communication is protected by law or by a confidentiality agreement.
 A client may require the lawyer to implement special security measures not required by this Rule or may give informed consent to the use of a means of communication that would otherwise be prohibited by this Rule.
+Whether a lawyer may be required to take additional steps to comply with other law, such as state and federal laws that govern data privacy, is beyond the scope of these Rules.

 The duty of confidentiality continues after the client-lawyer relationship has terminated.
 See Rule 1.9(c)(2).
 See Rule 1.9(c)(1) for the prohibition against using such information to the disadvantage of the former client.